The Transition Transmission: More than Meets the Eye

 When I hear about parents who don’t place restrictions on what kinds of toys their child can play with or what kind of clothing they choose to wear, I am full of joy for how rich that child’s life will be.
 As a child we should not be raised in a manner that sets rigid standards.
 After all most good parents will tell their child they can “be anything they want to be.”
 If that’s true, then assigning limitations to a child is setting them up for failure.

 If one is to be a success at anything in life they must first be genuine, authentic, and anything except “more than meets the eye.”
 Release yourself of the rigid framework that keeps you from feeling complete; when you do you will find a greater sense of happiness.
 Whatever you hide will be the very thing that destroys you.
 Whatever it is, let it out.
 If you know something is wrong but you’re not sure what it is, seek counsel.
 Even after I admitted my gender dysphoria I lamented the need for counseling, but after months of being open with my counselor I can see the benefits.
 So even if you know what’s wrong, it can’t hurt to get an objective viewpoint.

 No matter what’s keeping you from being open with everyone, for God’s sake, don’t waste half your life denying your truth.
 The best time to be happy is today and happiness is only really revealed when the disguise is removed.

 I write on the free side of Medium’s paywall because I think Transgender resources should be free.
-But if my story has given you inspiration or motivation, please consider helping me raise funds for future surgical expenses.
-You can help me by donating to my GoFundMe.
-Thank you.
+But if my story has given you inspiration or motivation, there are ways you can help me.